VilleSalonen/villesalonen.fi/_posts/2011-09-15-redesigning-website-by-making-it-worse.md

 ---
 layout: post
-title:  "Redesigning website by making it worse"
+title:  "Redesigning Website By Making It Worse"
 date:   2011-09-15
 ---